Peter Smith (judge): Appeal

+Criticism in the media

 In a column in the Guardian newspaper, Joshua Rozenberg returned to the theme of Smith's suitability for judicial office, repeating his contention, first raised in 2007, that it was now time for Smith to resign.
 Smith had "agreed to refrain from sitting" before the Harb appeal, and this effective suspension from work was to continue.

-On 2 August 2016, writing in "The Times" Frances Gibb reported that Smith had "been signed off sick and may never return to work", being mentally unfit to defend himself in a disciplinary inquiry, which could mean that a decision may not be made for several months.
-A spokesman for the Judicial Conduct Investigations Office was reported as having said: "The JCIO investigation into the BA matter is continuing."
+On 2 August 2016, writing in The Times Frances Gibb reported that Smith had "been signed off sick and may never return to work", being mentally unfit to defend himself in a disciplinary inquiry, which could mean that a decision may not be made for several months.
+A spokesman for the Judicial Conduct Investigations Office was reported as having said, "The JCIO investigation into the BA matter is continuing."
 A separate inquiry relating to the Harb appeal was under way.
 He would not confirm whether the judge was unwell.

 On 11 April 2017 Joshua Rozenberg returned to the topic of Smith's continued holding of judicial office.
 Rozenberg speculated that Smith would retire from the High Court once he attained 65 years of age in May 2017, qualifying for immediate payment of his judicial pension.

 On 2 October 2017 Rozenberg reported that a formal disciplinary tribunal was due to sit in private at the end of October 2017 in order to hear unspecified allegations against Smith, who had been effectively suspended on full pay since May 2016.
 Rozenberg drew attention to the fact that it was over 10 years since he had first called for Smith's resignation.

 Smith's retirement, with effect from 28 October 2017, was announced on 27 October 2017.